exonum/exonum-doc/src/get-started/java-binding.md

 An example of API service tests can be found in `com.exonum.binding.cryptocurrency.ApiControllerTest`.

+## How to Run a Service

+Currently you have to build a native application to run a node with your Java service:

+- Install the system dependencies and [build](https://github.com/exonum/exonum-java-binding/blob/master/CONTRIBUTING.md#how-to-build) the application.
+- Follow the instructions in the [application guide][app-tutorial] to configure and start an Exonum node with your service.

 ## Known Limitations

 - Serialization is determined by a user, so Java services are not compatible